sahana-manju/Text_to_Image_Flowers/README.md

 This repository contains code and models for **Text-to-Image Generation** based on various architectures.
 The project explores the use of different text encodings in GAN-based models and fine-tuning of the **Stable Diffusion** model.

+## Results
+The results show that Stable Diffusion achieved the best clarity with a score of 737.77 (Mean: 1.37, Std: 0.21), outperforming GAN and XLNet, which had an FID score of 1355.40 (Mean: 1.0, Std: 0.0).
+This superior performance in image quality and detail was also confirmed in human evaluations.

 ## File Structure

 - **`DATASET_DETAILS.md`**